-Query goal: Find duplication of simple CHECK constraints on the same base table or foreign table column.
+Goal Find duplication of simple CHECK constraints on the same base table or foreign table column.
 Duplication of the same constraint means that if one starts to manage the code, then changes have to be made in multiple places.
 The problem is essentially similar with the data redundancy problem that database normalization tries to reduce.
 Do remember that the same task can be solved in SQL usually in multiple different ways.
 Thus, the exact copies are not the only possible duplication.

-Notes about the query: The query tries to make the representation of domain check constraints the same as the representation of table check constraints in order to be able to detect situations where a constraint is associated with a domain and the same constraint is associated also with the column that has been defined based on the domain.
+Notes The query tries to make the representation of domain check constraints the same as the representation of table check constraints in order to be able to detect situations where a constraint is associated with a domain and the same constraint is associated also with the column that has been defined based on the domain.
 In case of the string_agg function, the line break (br) tag is used as a part of the separator for the better readability in case the query result is displayed in a web browser.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: High (Few or no false-positive results)
+Reliability High (Few or no false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: Drop the duplicates.
+Fixing Suggestion Drop the duplicates.

-Data source: INFORMATION_SCHEMA+system catalog
+Data Source INFORMATION_SCHEMA+system catalog

 WITH checks AS (